Journey to the Center of the Earth (1989 film): Reception

-Moria noted that the film was a hodgepodge and a mess.
-What seems to have been an attempt to do a teen age version of the Verne book ends up with little to do with the book other than the underground setting.
+Moria called the film "an entirely incoherent hodgepodge".

 Creature Feature gave the movie 1 out of 5 stars, calling the film a mess and something that only vaguely resembles a feature film.

 Common Sense Media stated that the film's "plot is absurd and at times hard to follow, the acting is bad, and the film overall looks very low-budget" but that it was appropriate for most children.